 - English-speaking caretaker

 Each bedroom is different in terms of layout, aspect and decor, but all have exposed stone walls, handmade Persian rugs and an eclectic mix of antique prints and contemporary artworks from across the former Soviet Union.
-You get an en-suite bathroom, a safe, WiFi and air-conditioning.
-All rooms have kingsize beds, but in two rooms these can be divided to create two singles if preferred.
+You get an en-suite shower room (the master bedroom ensuite has a bath), a safe, WiFi and air-conditioning (which seemed to work better in some rooms than others).
+All rooms have kingsize or double beds, but in two rooms these can be divided to create two singles if preferred.

 The master bedroom, Orla, has two doors opening onto the garden, plus a sofa, a marble coffee table and mahogany dressing tables.
 Copper is named after its copper bedstead and has a collection of novels in French, Russian, English and Italian, plus lots of art books, and the best views across the garden and pool to the bay and mountains.
 Oriental has a Chinoiserie painted altar table and is hung with Oriental art and antique swords.
 Oak is named after its 18th-century carved oak side table, while the more ostentatious Herrington has a mirrored dressing table and bedside tables.